melogtm/bloogershots/README.md

 - [X] Create articles
 - [X] View list of all the articles
 - [ ] Edit/Delete his/her own articles
-- [ ] Add categories, tags and filters to list blog page
+- [ ] Add filters to list blog page
-- [ ] Follow other article authors
 - [ ] Favorite/like articles
 - [ ] Add comment to the articles